jeremytammik/tbc/a/2005_net_core.md

 So, there isn't a universal solution to these things.

+Many thanks to Richard for sharing hos thoughts and extensive experience on this!

 ####<a name="6"></a> AI Recreates Pink Floyd from Brain Activity

-Let me briefly point to two AI-related news items that I found interesting:
+Let me briefly point out two AI-related news items that I found interesting:

 - [AI recreates clip of Pink Floyd song from recordings of brain activity](https://www.newscientist.com/article/2387343-ai-recreates-clip-of-pink-floyd-song-from-recordings-of-brain-activity/)

 ####<a name="7"></a> Create ML Model with one Sentence

-For a lengthier discussion on how ML can be used or misused, check out, the several hundreds of comments on [Allie K. Miller's post on LinkedIn: You can now write one sentence to train an entire ML model](https://www.linkedin.com/posts/alliekmiller_you-can-now-write-one-sentence-to-train-an-activity-7097974848001331200-DtJE):
+For a lengthier discussion on how ML can be used or misused, check out the several hundred comments on [Allie K. Miller's post on LinkedIn: You can now write one sentence to train an entire ML model](https://www.linkedin.com/posts/alliekmiller_you-can-now-write-one-sentence-to-train-an-activity-7097974848001331200-DtJE):

-> You can now write one sentence to train an entire ML model.
-How does it work?
+> How does it work?
 You just describe the ML model you want ... a chain of AI systems will take that ...

 ####<a name="8"></a> CO2 and Compression

 Please compress stuff!

-Some people are starting to pay attention to the carbon footprint of today's widespread and growing usage of the Internet and digital devices.
+It is worthwhile paying attention to the carbon footprint of today's widespread and growing usage of the Internet and digital devices.

 Some estimates deem it comparable with the pollution generated by airlines and flying.

 I just checked out the effect of reduction of resolution and compression (using [compressjpeg.com](https://compressjpeg.com/)) on an image that I emailed to some friends:

-- a.jpg &ndash; 3506 pixel height original &ndash; 1.759.026 bytes
+- a0.jpg &ndash; 3506 pixel height original &ndash; 1.759.026 bytes
 - a1.jpg &ndash; 3506 pixel height compressed &ndash; 850.770 bytes
 - a2.jpg &ndash; 900 pixel height  &ndash; 149.291 bytes
 - a3.jpg &ndash; 900 pixel height compressed &ndash; 97.220 bytes